chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 In this code, the generator has a `yield` statement followed by a `return` statement.
 The `return` indicates that there are no more values to come, and so the rest of the `yield` statements will not execute (they are unreachable).

-You can also specify a return value that will end up in the `value` field of the returned object.
-For example:
+<u>You can also specify a return value that will end up in the `value` field of the returned object.
+For example:</u>

 ```js
 function *createIterator() {